FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/base.rst

 Ext.
 Axis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Under the menu bar of "Initial - Base - Coordinate", click "Ext.
+Under the menu bar of "Initial" -> "Base" -> "Coordinate", click "Ext.
 Axis" to enter the extended axis coordinate system interface.
 In the extended axis coordinate system setting interface, the modification, clearing and application of the extended axis coordinates can be realized.

 There are 5 numbers in the drop-down list of the extended axis coordinate system, from eaxis0~eaxis4, after selecting the corresponding coordinate system, the corresponding coordinate value will be displayed below, after selecting a coordinate system, click the "Apply" button, the currently used extended axis coordinates The system becomes the selected coordinates, as shown in figure below.